Kwame42/jcm_ss/README.md

 ### Short term

 - Test and control of the operation
-- Changing output file to the format as inoput (to enbale "to be continued...")
+- Changing output file to the format as input (to enbale "to be continued...")

 ### Long term